metosin/spec-tools/README.md

 ### Simple Collection Specs

-Creating nested anonymous collection specs with Clojure Spec is quite verbose as all leaf specs have to be registered separately forehand.
-Spec-tools enables simple, Schema-like nested collection syntax for specs. `spec-tools.core/coll-spec` takes a spec name (for qualified key generation) and a normal Clojure `map`, `vector` or `set` as a value.
-Vectors and Sets are homogeneous, and must contains exactly one spec element.
-Maps contain either predicate or keyword keys and specs as values.
-Keyword keys are required by default, but wrapping a key into `st/opt` makes them optional.
-To reuse an already registered spec in a map, it's qualified spec name should be used both as a key and a value.
+Creating nested anonymous collection specs with Clojure Spec is quite verbose as all leaf specs have to be registered forehand.
+Spec-tools enables simple, Schema-like nested collection syntax for specs. `spec-tools.core/coll-spec` takes a qualified spec name (for nested qualified key generation) and a vanilla Clojure `map`, `vector` or `set` as a value.
 Collection specs are recursive.

+* Vectors and Sets are homogeneous, and must contains exactly one spec
+* Maps have either a single spec key (homogeneous keys) or any number keyword keys.
+* Map keyword keys
+   * can be qualified or non-qualified (a qualified name will be generated for it)
+   * are required by default
+   * can be wrapped into `st/opt` or `st/req` for marking them optional or required.
+* Map values can be specs, qualified spec names or nested collections.

 ```clj
 (s/def ::age (s/and integer? #(> % 18)))